robotortoise/FEFTS/README.md

 # FEFTS
 Fire Emblem Fates Text Simulator

+ATTENTION: THIS PROJECT IS OUT OF DATE.
+PLEASE READ THE END OF THIS DOCUMENT FOR MORE DETAILS.

 Forked from https://github.com/SciresM/FEITS .
 Credit to SciresM for the original program.
 I only localized the names and fixed a few things.